Tinkerforge/doc/source/Embedded/Raspberry_Pi.rst

 Start Raspberry Pi
 ------------------

-Connect a keyboard, a monitor and a powersupply to your Raspberry Pi.
+Connect a keyboard, a monitor and a power supply to your Raspberry Pi.
-After connecting the powersupply the Raspberry Pi should start booting.
+After connecting the power supply the Raspberry Pi should start booting.

 At the end of the boot process you should see the a login prompt.
 Enter as username "pi" and as password "raspberry".
 You should be logged in.